 - Download these social media images to show your support online: Facebook profile frame | Facebook post | Instagram post

-- Bargain disability rights into your collective agreement, including: employment equity, duty to accommodate, short and long-term disability coverage and language on HIV/AIDS and episodic disability.
+- Bargain disability rights into your collective agreement, including employment equity, duty to accommodate, short and long-term disability coverage and language on mental health, HIV/AIDS and episodic disability.

 - Take CUPE workshops on disability issues.

 - Remove barriers and encourage members with disabilities to become involved in union leadership and activities.